suprugafad/online-shop-back/README.md

 > }
 > ```

-  - DELETE api/v1/users/{userId} is used to delete existing user from database
+  - DELETE api/v1/users/{userId} - delete existing user from database
-    - Server should answer with status code 204 if the record is found and deleted
+    - Server should answer with status code 204 if the record was found and delete the record
     - Server should answer with status code 400 and corresponding message if userId is invalid (not uuid)
     - Server should answer with status code 404 and corresponding message if record with id === userId doesn't exist